jsoysouvanh/Refureku/README.md

     //Let's play with the property settings
     kodgen::PropertyParsingSettings& pps = parsingSettings.propertyParsingSettings;

-    //First of all, macro appearance !
+    //First of all, macro syntax!
     pps.classPropertyRules.macroName = "CLASS"; //Source code will look like class CLASS() CustomClass {};
     //Works the same for each propertyRule: pps.classPropertyRules, pps.fieldPropertyRules, pps.enumPropertyRules etc...